-- source (str) The Python source code to run. - globals (dict) The global scope in which to execute code.
+- source (str) The Python source code to run. - globals (Optional[dict[str, Any]]) The global scope in which to execute code.
 This is used as the globals parameter for exec.
-If globals is absent, a new empty dictionary is used.
-See the exec documentation for more info. - locals (dict) The local scope in which to execute code.
+If globals is absent, a new empty dictionary is used. - locals (Optional[dict[str, Any]]) The local scope in which to execute code.
 This is used as the locals parameter for exec.
-If locals is absent, the value of globals is used.
-See the exec documentation for more info. - return_mode (str) Specifies what should be returned, must be one of 'last_expr', 'last_expr_or_assign' or 'none'.
-On other values an exception is raised. 'last_expr' by default. - 'last_expr' return the last expression - 'last_expr_or_assign' return the last expression or the last assignment. - 'none' always return None. - quiet_trailing_semicolon (bool) Specifies whether a trailing semicolon should suppress the result or not.
-When this is True executing "1+1;" returns None, when it is False, executing "1+1;" return 2.
-True by default. - filename (str) The file name to use in error messages and stack traces. '<exec>' by default.
+If locals is absent, the value of globals is used. - return\mode (Literal['last\expr', 'last\expr\or\assign', 'none']) Specifies what should be returned.
+The options are: